-For those patients with severe keratoconus, whose vision is no longer cleared with contacts or glasses, there is a revolutionary new procedure called Intacs.
+For those patients with severe keratoconus, whose vision is no longer correctable with contacts or glasses, there is a revolutionary procedure called Intacs.
 As keratoconus progresses, many patients find they can’t tolerate contact lenses and don’t achieve clear vision correction with glasses.
 Before Intacs, the only treatment for keratoconus was a very invasive corneal transplant.
 Intacs are designed to help strengthen and reshape the cornea, slow the progression of keratoconus, improve vision and help patients to tolerate contact lenses.

 Intacs are two tiny pieces of clear polymer, which are inserted into the cornea to reshape the surface of the eye, counteracting the cone-shape developed in the cornea of keratoconus patients.
 Intacs are designed for long-term vision correction but can be removed and replaced at any time if the prescription changes.